-The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
+The car was a boxy late model Ford sedan, white over black, innocuous bordering on

 The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
 It had been a sheriff's vehicle originally bought at an auction in Tennessee, and further modified for speed.
-Perry and I listened to the big

-Hermes Narrow Light 14 pt The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
+The car was a boxy late model Ford sedan, white over black, innocuous bordering on invisible, and very fast.
 It had been a sheriff's vehicle originally bought at an auction in Tennessee, and further modified for speed.
 Perry and I listened to the big engine idle, checked the dual scoops on the hood.
 I had not seen one of those on the road since high school.
 "You like the car?"
 Perry asked.
 "It's all right," I said, my eyes ahead.
 "I've never been much of a Ford man."
 Perry shifted in his bucket, "You know something about cars?
 For city cruising, it'll do."
-I spent my childhood in Riverdale, New Jersey, thirty miles north from long, narrow Manhattan Island, which sits in the
+I spent my childhood